-William A. Fischer is a Professor of Innovation Management at IMD.
-He co-founded and co-directs the IMD program on Driving Strategic Innovation, in cooperation with the Sloan School of Management at MIT and also authors a regular column for Forbes.com entitled “The Ideas Business,”.
+William A. Fischer is Emeritus Professor of Innovation Management.
+He co-founded and co-directs the IMD program on Driving Strategic Innovation, in cooperation with the Sloan School of Management at MIT and also authors a regular column for Forbes.com entitled "The Ideas Business".

 Over the past few years, Bill has been recognized by a variety of sources for his professional presence on Twitter and as a leading innovation blogger.

 William holds a DBA from George Washington University in the USA.